Skip to content

 Veterinary Diagnostics

-In the United States, veterinary diagnostic kits which are used to diagnose pathogens or a patient’s immune status are regulated as biologics by the United States Department of Agriculture – Animal and Plant Health Inspection Service (USDA-APHIS).
+In the United States, veterinary diagnostic kits which are used to detect or diagnose microbial pathogens or a patient’s immune status are regulated as biologics, subject to the oversight and purview of the United States Department of Agriculture – Animal and Plant Health Inspection Service (USDA-APHIS).
 Approval for these veterinary diagnostic kits are managed by the USDA’s Center for Veterinary Biologics (USDA-CVB).
 Examples of veterinary diagnostics are point-of-care diagnostics such as those to test for feline leukemia virus, canine parvovirus, canine heartworm, and other viruses, bacteria, parasites and veterinary pathogens.

 veterinary diagnostics